How many students are involved in fraternity/sorority life at U.Va.?

 What role does alcohol play in these organizations?

 All fraternities and sororities are expected to comply with the policies and regulations concerning alcohol that are outlined by the University, the respective Governing Council, and the inter/national organization of the fraternity/sorority.
 Additionally, all fraternities and sororities are required to attend an educational program on alcohol and substance abuse during each academic year.

 What about hazing?

 UVA does not condone hazing in any form.
 If you would like to learn more about our stance against hazing, please visit the hazing website for more information about the University’s policy.

 If you feel that you or someone you know is participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Fraternity and Sorority Life.
 Calls will be handled in a discreet manner.
 Additionally, the Hazing Hotline, 434.243.HAZE(4293), is available to report incidents of hazing.
 All calls will be handled discreetly and efficiently.
+In addition to the Hazing Hotline, reports can be filed online through the “Just Report It” website: www.virginia.edu/justreportit .
 Our aim is to address all concerns about hazing and to ensure the well-being of our students.